 Friday December 5, 2014

-Kate Becket trudged along a little-traveled northern California country road.
+Kate Brice trudged along a little-traveled northern California country road.
 The sun had set and in the gathering darkness, clouds spit drops of cold rain giving her a preview of the storm to come.
 Her large backpack seemed more than she could carry as she simply put one foot in front of the other, resisting the terrible urge to lie down.
 A bitter wind from the north buffeted her.
 The illness which she had felt coming for days had reached the full-blown stage and her body cried out for rest and shelter.

 Fat chance of that, she thought despondently.